Tatjana Vasiljeva

 Tatjana Vasiļjeva is a Latvian snooker player.

+Career

 She is national champion and European champion in snooker.
 She was the winner of the European ladies championship in 2012.

 Vasiljeva and Anna Prysazhnuka were runners-up in the 2016 Ladies European Team Snooker Championship, losing 1–4 to the Russia 1 team of Anastasia Nechaeva and Daria Sirotina in the final.